thinkhuman/travel-site-demo/README.md

 #Travel Site Demo

 This is a demo project I built to practice current skills and learn several new ones.
-It pulls together many tools and topics I've wanted to learn and practice using together, including:
+It pulls together many tools and topics I've wanted to learn and practice using, including:

 * ES6
 * Babel